cvamsikrishna11/docker-kubernetes/kubernetes/Pods/README.md

 # Come out of pod/container by typing exit and hit enter

-# Terminating the pod directly with name
+# Terminating the pod directly with name (also check if its restarting)
 kubectl delete pod nginx

 # Terminating the pod by applying delete action on the manifest file
 kubectl delete -f nginx.yaml

+# To get all events in the environment
+kubectl get eventss